Skip navigation

 Incoterms are 11 universal terms used in global sales contracts that clearly outline the roles and responsibilities of the buyer and seller.
 Last updated in 2020, the Incoterms wall chart outlines obligations, costs and risks for buyers and sellers.
 Export Development Can...
 Additional resources Understanding Incoterms | EDC Incoterms® 2020."

-Unlock premium access
+Unlock free premium access

 3. Of the 11 Incoterms—universal terms used in international sales contracts—available, which one applies to multimodal transport?